 New York's Nourish New York initiative was designed to, "allow New York's emergency food providers to continue purchase surplus products from New York farmers and dairy manufacturers and deliver it to New York families in need" through the end of 2021.
 New York has invested \$85 million in the program so far.
 The Pennsylvania Agricultural Surplus System (PASS) was established as a pilot program in 2008 with a goal of securing surplus, Pennsylvania-grown products and distributing them to food banks and charitable organizations.
 The state used funding to cover farmers' costs to harvest, sort and package products.
 PASS was shifted from a pilot to a formal program in 2010 and has been funded between \$1 and \$1.5 million each year since.
 Feeding Pennsylvania contracts with the Pennsylvania Department of Agriculture to administer the program.
-Feeding PA then subcontracts out to 13 local, charitable food distributors to procure food from PA agricultural producers, packers, and processors (nine of these organizations are Feeding America food banks, and the remaining four are charitable organizations).
+Feeding PA then subcontracts out to 13 local, charitable food distributors to procure food from PA agricultural producers, packers, and processors (9 of these organizations).